cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 ![](/images/2021-04-10/output_47_0.png)

-When we ask the neural network to classify these squares, we find out that the the performance is now abysmal.
+When we ask the neural network to classify these squares, we find out that the performance is now abysmal.
 The accuracy is 0%.
 All squares are misclassified as triangles.

 To confirm, we can visualize the predictions.
 The wrong predictions have a red frame around them (all of them are wrong in this case).